 However, in 2014, I made a new commitment to myself to find balance; I made a promise to stop being so obsessed with my weight, the size of my jeans, and how many calories I was eating; I made a promise to find my worth and learn how to truly, unapologetically love myself for everything I am.

-If I had a chance to go back and change something, I wouldn’t.
-I learned valuable lessons about the power of having a positive growth mindset, I learned a great deal about the importance of communication, and I learned just how vital those two things are to achieve anything in life – way more than just fitness goals.
+Through traveling I’ve learned valuable lessons about the power of having a positive growth mindset; I’ve learned a great deal about the importance of communication; And most importantly, I’ve learned that those two concepts together are crucial to achieve anything in life – way more than just fitness goals.

-My mission now is to share what I learn, whether it’s through my adventures traveling, or my every day-to-day routines, I want you to be able to develop this appreciation and skill of finding ways to dance in the rain, even in the worst of storms.
+My mission now is to share what I learn.
+Whether it’s through my adventures traveling or my day-to-day routine, I hope I can encourage you to develop a skill for finding ways to dance in the rain, even in the worst of storms.